 Meanwhile, I also supported Dr. James Noyes, a former academic and think-tank research director, to advise the Labour Party Deputy Leader on gambling policy.
 As a result, the 2019 general election manifestos of both major parties included a commitment to a gambling review based on those suggested policies.

 The subsequent review resulted in a White Paper published in April 2023.
 While certainly imperfect, there are positive proposed reforms and multiple pending consultations, which are all good steps in the right direction to address the remote gambling legacy failures.

 However, throughout this process, the trade lobbyists of the gambling sector have often falsely described reformers as “anti-gambling prohibitionists.”
 Our intent is to preserve access to lawful but safer gambling for consumers.
 Meanwhile, some operators repeatedly breach regulations, some profit from black markets, and some are now major players in the newly liberalized US remote gambling market.
 But in the start-up greed-rush, some US states have overlooked these bad practices, ignored the lessons from outside the US, and have not adequately prepared to mitigate the negatives of remote gambling expansion.

 Taking advice from Matt and James, I have decided to relaunch the Campaign for Fairer Gambling, to provide the evidence-based approach to improve US remote gambling policy, legislation, regulation, and enforcement standards and reduce the associated harms.

 For federal advice I have retained Imperium Global Advisors, a boutique bi-partisan DC firm.
 For states advice I have retained the expertise of Doura-Schawohl Consultancy.
-Please see the Objectives page for more insight.
+Please see the Role page for more insight.